Contrade of Siena: Istrice (Crested Porcupine)

 Istrice occupies the north-westernmost edge of Siena and contains the San Vincenzo e Anastasio church, home of the city's oldest surviving fresco and burial place of Pinturicchio.
 Traditionally, its residents were blacksmiths.

 Istrices symbol is a porcupine.
 Its colours are white, red, blue and black.

 Istrice’s adversary Contrada is the "Lupa" (She-wolf), since 1934.
 Allied Contradas are "Bruco", "Chiocciola", "Civetta" and "Giraffa".

 Its motto is: "Sol per difesa io pungo" (I prick only for self-defense).

 Istrice has the title of Contrada Sovrana (Sovereign Contrada).
 It was bestowed this title by the Sovereign Military Order of Malta as a result of it headquartering the order during the 14th century.
 The Templars Mansion is located in its territory in Via Malta.

 Istrice last won the Palio in July 2008.

 Leocorno (Unicorn)

 Leocorno is situated to the east of the Piazza del Campo.
 Traditionally, its residents were goldsmiths.

-Leocornos symbol is a unicorn, rampant, with the motto "Humberti regio gratia" ("A kingdom by the grace of Umberto").
+Leocornos symbol is a unicorn forcené with the motto "Humberti regio gratia" ("A kingdom by the grace of Umberto").
 Its colours are orange and white, bordered with blue.

 Leocorno won the Palio of August 17, 2022, 15 years after its last win on August 16, 2007.

 Leocorno’s allies are Pantera and Tartuca.
 Its rival is Civetta (since 1960).